Advertiser and Editorial Disclosures

 Even though CDs are not glamorous or exciting investments, they do have some important benefits.

-1. Choosing the Right CD
+Choosing the right CD

 CD terms

 The length of time a CD takes to mature (earn all of its interest) can be anywhere from three months to three years.
+The maturity date is when the CD's term ends and you can access your funds, decide whether to renew, or reinvest your money.

 As a rule, the longer the term of the CD, the higher the interest rate it will pay.